Generator Safety Guide (2026)

 Propane Alternative

-Why I switched: Propane doesn’t go bad, burns cleaner, and eliminates gasoline storage concerns.
-My dual-fuel generator runs on either gasoline or 20-lb propane tanks.
+Why propane is useful: Propane doesn’t go bad, burns cleaner, and reduces gasoline storage concerns.
+Dual-fuel generators can run on either gasoline or 20-lb propane tanks.

 Propane advantages: